Dark Side of Human Consciousness Concept

 “It is the individual who is not interested in his fellow men who has the greatest difficulties in life and provides the greatest injury to others.
 It is from among such individuals that all human failures spring.“ Alfred Adler

 Dark Psychology posits there are people who commit these same acts and do so not for power, money, sex, retribution or any other known purpose.
 They commit these horrid acts without a goal.
 Simplified, their ends do not justify their means.
 There are people who violate and injure others for the sake of doing so.
-Within in all of us is this potential.
-A potential to harm others without cause, explanation, or purpose is the area this writer explores.
+Within all of us is this potential.
+The potential to harm others without cause, explanation, or purpose is the area this writer explores.
 Dark Psychology assumes this dark potential is incredibly complex and even more difficult to define.

 Dark Psychology assumes we all have the potential for predator behaviors and this potential has access to our thoughts, feelings and perceptions.
 As you will read throughout this manuscript, we all have this potential, but only a few of us acts upon them.
 All of us have had thoughts and feelings, at one time or another, of wanting to behave in a brutal manner.
 We all have had thoughts of wanting to hurt others severely without mercy.
 If you are honest with yourself, you will have to agree you have had thoughts and feeling of wanting to commit heinous acts.